mrd0ll4r/cdc-algorithm-tester/README.md

 Usage: cdc-algorithm-tester [OPTIONS] --input-file <FILE> <COMMAND>

 Commands:
-  ae      Chunks the input file using AE ram     Chunks the input file using RAM bfbc    Subcommands relating to BFBC chunking mii     Chunks the input file using MII pci     Chunks the input file using PCI gear    Chunks the input file using Gear gear64  Chunks the input file using 64-bit Gear help    Print this message or the help of the given subcommand(s)
+  ae       Chunks the input file using AE ram      Chunks the input file using RAM bfbc     Subcommands relating to BFBC chunking mii      Chunks the input file using MII pci      Chunks the input file using PCI gear     Chunks the input file using Gear nc-gear  Chunks the input file using Gear with normalized chunking modifications gear64   Chunks the input file using 64-bit Gear help     Print this message or the help of the given subcommand(s)

 Options:
       --skip-fingerprinting